deton57/cloudtestdrive/AppDev/OKE-E2E/readme.md

 1. Use open source
 2. Utilize the advantage of OCI services
-3. Learn & Contribute for self and project improvement
+3. Learn & contribute for self and project improvement

 ### The flow (high level): ###